 After Bernard Taylor had guided Altrincham back into the Conference national division in 1999, he was replaced in October 2002 by Graham Heathcote.
 Graham kept the club in the top flight on minimal resources for six seasons.
 The high points were 2008-09 when they finished 15th in the division and then improved on this by one place in 2009-10, both of which were excellent performances given the club's part-time status and limited budget.
 But a poor start to 2010-11, saw manager Graham Heathcote agree to the ending of his contract after eight winless games in September 2010.
 His departure came just 24 hours after chairman Geoff Goodwin had announced his own departure.
 Both men had spent eight years in their positions and had overseen the club's achievement of financial stability whilst also regaining its place in the top flight of non-League football.

 Assistant manager Ken McKenna, with his assistant Stuart Bimson, almost pulled off a remarkable escape from relegation in 2010-11 but Alty's home defeat by already relegated Eastbourne Borough on the final day of the season sent them into the Conference North for 2011-12.
-The duo left the club that summer and were replaced by Lee Sinnott and Neil Tolson, who remain in charge (2014/15) having secured eight, fourth and third-place finishes in the preceding three seasons.
-They qualified for the promotion play-offs in 2013 and won promotion by that route in 2014.
+The duo left the club that summer and were replaced by Lee Sinnott and Neil Tolson who, having successively secured eight, fourth and third-place finishes won promotion to the National League top flight by the play-offs in 2014.

-Off the field, during his chairmanship Geoff Goodwin and his board steered Altrincham FC from the brink of financial ruin in recent years, through hard work and keeping to strict budgetary limits, to economic stability.
-During their eight-year tenure, not a single player cost a transfer fee and none has since then either.
+Off the field, during his chairmanship Geoff Goodwin and his board steered Altrincham FC from the brink of financial ruin, through hard work and keeping to strict budgetary limits, to economic stability.
+During his eight-year tenure, not a single player cost a transfer fee and none has since then either.
 The current chairman, Grahame Rowley, and his Board continue to operate a similarily prudent financial policy.

 Altrincham Football Club was so named in 1903, as a continuation of Broadheath FC, which was founded around 1891.
 (Broadheath is a southern area of Altrincham).
 The club has played in the following leagues: